Identity Theft Laws in California – Penal Code 530.5 PC

 - Penal Code 529 PC – false personation,

 - Penal Code 487 PC – grand theft,

 - Penal Code 530.5e PC – mail theft.

 How Can I Fight Identity Theft Charges?

 If you are facing identity theft charges under Penal Code 530.5 PC, there are several common defense strategies we can use to obtain the best possible outcome in your case.
 Whether you are facing a misdemeanor or a felony ID theft, we can work for a favorable outcome, depending on the details of the case.
 Common defenses for ID theft include:

 Recall that the prosecutor must show you acted with the intent to defraud somebody.
 We might be able to challenge this crucial element of the crime.

 The white-collar crime of PC 530.5 identity theft can carry significant penalties if you are convicted.
-Thus, if you are under a criminal investigation for ID theft, our law firm's early intervention in your case is crucial.
+Thus, our law firm's early intervention in your case is crucial if you are under a criminal investigation for ID theft.

-Cron, Israels & Stark is a Los Angeles-based criminal defense law firm serving people charged with a misdemeanor or felony crime across Southern California.
+Cron, Israels & Stark is a Los Angeles-based criminal defense law firm serving people charged with misdemeanor or felony crimes across Southern California.
 We offer a free case consultation by calling (424) 372-3112, or you can fill out our contact form.